stephend017/pencil-pusher/README.md

 # 📝 pencil_pusher
 pencil_pusher: A Github Action that creates and publishes source documentation to the repository's wiki.
 THIS IS NOT A DOCUMENTATION GENERATION TOOL.
 This tool is designed to take pre-generated documentation and publish it to a the source repository's github wiki page.
-This removes the need to host a webpage for documentation and allows for an easy way to include documentation generation in your CI/CD pipeline
+This removes the need to host a webpage for documentation and allows for an easy way to include documentation generation in your CI/CD pipeline.
+To get started using this action in your repository check out the **[General Usage](https://github.com/stephend017/pencil-pusher/wiki/General-Usage)** page of our wiki.

 # Tech Stack
 - :whale: docker